NE204-Fall2018/rkrentzwee-lab0/README.md

 # NE 204 Lab 0

 This repo contains lab report 0 for NE 204 by Rebecca Krentz-Wee.
-It can be built from source  using `make` and `pdflatex` (texlive).
+From a new clone of the repo, run `make all` to download the data, validate the data is correct, run the analysis, and build the report.
+The finished report is report.pdf.

+## Individual make commands

-To download the data, run `make data`.
-To validate that the data is correct, run `make validate`.
-This checks the md5 of the downloaded file against the provided md5.
+`make data` downloads the data from Dropbox.

+`make validate` checks the md5 of the downloaded txt file against the provided md5.

-To replicate the analysis, run `make analysis` after downloading the data.
-This will produce figures of the gaussian fits of peaks in the data,
+`make analysis` replicates the analysis, producing figures of the gaussian fits of peaks in the calibration data and csv files of the sources used to validate the calibration.

-Run `make test` to run the software test suite.
+`make test` runs the software test suite.

-To generate the report, run `make`.
+`make` by itself generates the report